oddmouse/parcel-boilerplate/readme.md

 ## Usage

 If `yarn` is detected, it will be used to install dependencies, otherwise it will fallback to `npm`.
-This can be overwridden with the `--npm` flag.
+This can be overridden with the `--npm` flag.

 ### Make a new project directory.